-Open for guided tours – Every Wednesday!
-In the Summer: 2 pm until 5 pm.
-In the Winter: 1:30 pm until 4:30 pm
+Open for guided tours once a week.
+The free tours take place every Wednesday in the Summer from 2 pm until 5 pm.
+In the winter the free tours are on Wednesdays from 1:30 pm until 4:30 pm.